brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 +-----------+-------------------+-----------+-----------+
 </pre>

-Super-1-2 also has the south-node-TIE from super-1-1, because it was reflected by the spine routers:
+Super-1-2 also has the south-node-TIE from super-1-1, because it was reflected by the spine nodes:

 <pre>
 super-1-2> <b>show tie-db direction south originator 1 tie-type node</b>